Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </article>

  <article class="section-content">
-<h2 id="type3">Enneagram Type 3 - The Achiever: Confident Communication for Success</h2>
+## Enneagram Type 3 - The Achiever: Confident Communication for Success

 <p>Threes value success, achievement, and recognition.
 They are ambitious, confident, and driven.</p>